benrudolph/bitbybit/source/_posts/2017-10-19-exploring-comments-on-reddit.markdown

 </div>

-Not being an avid user of Reddit, I really didn’t know which subreddits would post the most amazon products.
+The top subreddits are popular subreddits or subreddits you would expect to have a large number of products posted to them (for example, femalefashionadvice).
 Another way to slice the data is to graph the number of items posted over time.

 <div class="fullscreen">
 <img alt="Subreddits with the most product links" src="https://cdn-images-1.medium.com/max/2000/1*gxWyFK3RhOMP4tnjKT2TyQ.png" />